douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * disponi - to dispose, to have at one's disposal
 * disputo - dispute
 * disrompi - to break apart
+* disrompiĝi - to break apart, to shatter
 * distanco - distance
 * distingi - to distinguish
 * distingo - distinction